rakus/quick_change_directory/README.md

 * calling `qc` without parameter acts like calling `cd` without parameter
 * calling `qc -` acts like calling `cd -`

+## Configuration

+Qc can be configured with the following environment variables:

+* `QC_DIR` - Default is `$HOME/.qc`.
+The directory with the index configuration
+  file (`qc-index.cfg`) and the created indexes.
+For local installation this directory also contains all scripts.
+Important: If `qc-build-index.sh` is run via crontab, make sure the correct variable is set in that context too.

+* `QC_SKIP_FILTER_EXISTING` - By default qc filters out all not existing directories.
+By setting this variable this can be skipped.

+* `QC_SORT_LENGTH` - Qc sorts the results alphabetically.
+When this variable is set, the result is sorted by length (shortest first).
+Requires Perl.

 ## Indexes